-5. No toxic, explosive, flammable, combustible, corrosive, radioactive, or other hazardous materials shall be used or stored on the site for home occupation-business purposes, unless approved by the city Fire Marshal.
+5. No toxic, explosive, flammable, combustible, corrosive, radioactive, or other hazardous materials shall be used or stored on the site for home occupation purposes, unless approved by the city Fire Marshal.

-6. All home occupations-businesses must comply with the city nuisance ordinance.
+6. All home occupations must comply with the city nuisance ordinance.

-7. No traffic shall be generated by a home occupation-business in greater volumes than normally expected for the zoning classification of that neighborhood.
+7. No traffic shall be generated by a home occupation in greater volumes than normally expected for the zoning classification of that neighborhood.

 (N) Accessory buildings.
-ACCESSORY USE, ACCESSORY STRUCTURE, OR ACCESSORY BUILDING is a use or structure which is clearly incidental and secondary to not the primary use and which does not change the character thereof, including, but not limited to stables, barns, detached garages, portable buildings over 120 square feet.
+ACCESSORY USE, ACCESSORY STRUCTURE, OR ACCESSORY BUILDING is a use or structure which is clearly incidental and secondary to the primary use and which does not change the character thereof, including, but not limited to stables, barns, detached garages, bathhouses, greenhouses, tool sheds, shipping containers and portable buildings over 120 square feet floor area.